drbarzyk/barzyk.dev/README.md

 Create a commit with a meaningful message:

-- `git commit -m "Updated README file"`
+- `git commit -m "Made changes to the README"`

 Push to the repo: